bketelsen/genkit/README.md

 to create a service from one of your types.

 It's slightly opinionated, in that I needed a service that publishes to statsd, so I used the statsd metrics package.
+We also standardized on Logrus at $work so this uses logrus instead of kit/log.
 Pull requests to make this optional/switchable are welcome.

 Given this type: